Pontoon boats, aka ‘party barges,’ are one of the best kinds of boats a water-loving person can own.

 However, make sure your tow bar is strong enough to pull tubes, as some of them can’t take the stress.

-If it seems weak, look for some strong U bolts on the transom of your boat to tie the rope.
-Even if they seem sturdy enough, double-check to ensure that these bolts run deep into the boat and are secure enough to handle the pressure.
+If it seems weak, look for strong U bolts on the transom of your boat to tie the rope.
+Even if they seem sturdy enough, double-check to ensure these bolts run deep into the boat and are secure enough to handle the pressure.

 How to Pull a Tube With a Pontoon Boat